RConsortium/censusguide/README.md

 * [Part 2: How CRAN Can Help](#part-2-how-cran-can-help)
 * [Part 3: Learning More](#part-3-learning-more)

-Note: This Guide is intended to provide a survey of the field: it does not cover every dataset which Census publishes, nor every Census-related package which is on CRAN.
+Note: This Guide is intended to provide an introduction to the field: it does not cover every dataset which Census publishes, nor every Census-related package which is on CRAN.

 ## Part 1: What the Census Bureau Provides